 - We can treat each document as a bag of words.
 Let's just say 200 words per document as some very rough average. - Each query can also considered as a very small bag or words.
 Most queries are two or three words.
-One estimate is an average of 2.2 words per query. - The most naive approach.
+One estimate is an average of 2.2 words per query.
+Slightly more than half use only 1-2 words. - The most naive approach.
 Find all the documents that contain all the words in the query.
-As a naive first approach call these the "relevant documents". - The most naive way to find all these (potentially) relevant documents would look at each document and check if all the query words occur. - Even if all the dlocuments were stored locally (which is not possible), what would be a rough estimate for the time to find all the relevant documents?
+As a naive first approach call these the "relevant documents". - The most naive way to find all these (potentially) relevant documents would look at each document and check if all the query words occur. - Even if all the documents were stored locally (which is not possible), what would be a rough estimate for the time to find all the relevant documents?